Code-Institute-Submissions/panic_picker/README.md

 **In Scope**
 The scope of this testing was the project design and functionality.
 **Performance Testing**
-* Design/Layout\
+* Design/Layout
 To ensure this project maintained it's desired layout the site was tested across multiple browsers (Chrome, Firefox, Microsoft Edge and Safari).
 Using browser developer tools, multiple device sizes were also tested to ensure responsiveness.

 * Functionality
-Functionality of this site was tested across a variety of browsers and mobile devices to ensure essential features worked as intended.
+Functionality of this site was tested across a variety of browsers and mobile devices to ensure essential features worked as intended.\
+A bug noted during testing was that if the random number generated following a second click of the button is the same as the previous number, the button appears to do nothing.
+A system of storing the previous number will need to be implemented to counter this bug.

 **Infastructure**
 The application, in it's simplest form, generates a random number on button click which is then used to select from a array of objects.
 These objects contain all the required infromation for the fast food selection.
 The object directs what display should be activated and also what keyword should be searched for on the map.